MonitoringSolutionsInc/DatabaseBackupTool/README.md

-# DatabaseBackupTool
+# Database Backup and Restore Tool

-GUI version of the previous total backup tool.
-This tool allows selective backups and total backups.
+## Usage

-## Installation
+(see Development section for information
 Download the Build folder or clone the repository.

 ## Usage